yurovsky/yurovsky.github.io/_posts/2014-06-26-openocd-cortex-m0-reset-halt.md

 Now we can use the DSU control register to set the Chip Erase (CE) bit:

-    mwb 0x41002200 0x10
+    mwb 0x41002000 0x10

-We can then wait for the DONE bit to be set in the ```STATUSA`` register in the DSU but realistically the chip erase will finish pretty quickly and dumping the start of Flash is a good enough check.
+We can then wait for the DONE bit to be set in the ``STATUSA`` register in the DSU but realistically the chip erase will finish pretty quickly and dumping the start of Flash is a good enough check.
 On SAMD21 that is at address zero so: